smarqito/smarqito/README.md

 ### Hi!
 I'm Marco António Sousa ✨

-I'm a 2nd yr student of Software Engeneering at University of Minho (@UMinho).
+I'm a 3rd yr student of Software Engeneering at University of Minho (@UMinho).

 Currently working in a few projects, web and mobile app.

+🔭 I’m currently working on:
-- The web app has the back-end developed in .NET 5 (w/ IronPdf, Automapper, EF, Identity and so on) and the front-end in React Typescript.
-Some of the features are user and customer management; multi-address and multi-store by customer; debit and creation reports...
+- The web app has the back-end developed in .NET 5 (w/ ORM, Authentication, Pdf Creation and Modification) and the front-end in React Typescript.
+Some of the features are user and customer management; multi-address and multi-store by customer; multiple type of reports...
 - The mobile app has been developed in Java and I'm fixing bugs and building some new features
 - Developing a .NET with razor pages to work as a helper to a main desktop app.
 Currently being in use at a barcode scanner to show products info.
 A lot of feature to develop in the future.

-Strong knowledge of the market and happy as a freelancer.
+- App to communicate invoices and transport documents with the Government Finances Institution (SOAP architecture) using WCF framework.

+💬 Ask me about Software Architecture, Algorithms, Data Structures, Java, C#, .NET, UML...

+- 📫 How to reach me:
-Feel free to contact me by discord @**403 Genius Overflow#3836**
+Discord @**403 Genius Overflow#3836**

 <!--